 - At this point, your machine is ready to pull your first shots.

-- We’ve programmed both espresso buttons to deliver roughly 4 ounces of water so it is easier to dial-in your grinder.
-To stop the shot, simply press the same button again once you’ve reached your target output.
+- To stop the shot, simply press the same button again once you’ve reached your target output.

 - Once you’re grinder is dialed-in, it’s very easy to reprogram your buttons to deliver the same volume of water every time.
 For tips on how to program your shot volumes, take a look at this video.